BPNPS TEACHING AND LEARNING PROGRAM

 Victorian Department of Education expectations around Remote/Flexible learning.

-This means that from the start of Term 2 all students who can learn from home must learn at home.
-This is a very clear directive by the Victorian Government based on the advice of the Chief Health Officer.
+This is a step all Victorian government schools have taken to help slow the spread of coronavirus (COVID-19).
+This means that all students who can learn at home must learn from home.
+This is a very clear directive from the Victorian Government based on the advice of the Chief Health Officer.

 - Children in out-of-home care.